Incense In The Wind

 It can be difficult to clearly tell the difference between a perfume, a fragrant oil, an essential oil, and an absolute when they are part of an incense.
 Some scents are crude and feel false, synthetic, or chemical, others seem pure and natural.
 What seems to matter most is the overall formulation and the resulting accord, and a good quality-control.
 I think it helps when the charcoal paste formulation is good quality, and the general balance between combustible material and fragrant ingredients is well judged so there are no off notes.
 I tend to find fewer off notes in perfumed incense when charcoal is used than when wood powder is used.
 The best Indian perfumed-incense makers, such as MokshHari DarshanSAC (Sandesh)/GR International, etc, use charcoal.
 But then, so do the budget basement makers.

 The Indian term "masala" means a mix or blend of ingredients; the term is commonly used in cooking to refer to a blend of flavourings or spices, such as chicken tikka masala and masala chai (a tea flavoured with spices).
 The term is also used in incense making to refer to incenses made with a blend of aromatic ingredients: masala incense.
 Masala incenses are often called "natural" in India.
 Masala incense may include scented liquid, usually pure essential oils, though the liquid scent may be a perfume, or an essential oil diluted with something like an "agarbatti oil" which is usually diethyl phthalate (DEP).
-Masala incenses which contain a significant amount of essential oils may be termed wet masala or flora, fluxo, supreme or durbar
+Masala incenses which contain a significant amount of perfumes and oils may be termed wet masala or flora, fluxo, supreme or durbar

 I have got to the stage where I'm wondering how relevant it is to question or note if the scent came from dried and crushed flower petals or from an essential oil or perfume derived from the extract or essence of those flower petals.
 The dried flower petals when made up into a stick will tend to only release their scent when burned, though will hold that potential for a long time when persevered in a suitable binder in the paste that was rolled around the stick; while the essential oil or perfume will give off a scent on the stick, dispersed more strongly the more alcohol or solvent is present, though also more quickly, so the more oils/perfumes in a stick, particularly lower quality oils/perfumes that use proportionally more alcohol/solvent, then more quickly will the stick's scent evaporate and disappear.
 Five years is an average age for a oil/perfume based incense - better quality sticks will last longer, lower quality sticks will fade quicker.
 The benefits of an incense stick that uses dried ingredients (a traditional masala), is that the true scent will be held in the stick for longer, and will burn truer at all times, and the scent will last in the house longer.
 The downside is that it appears that getting true and varied scents from using just dried ingredients is quite difficult, which is probably why more and more incense these days, including incense presented as "natural" or "flora" or "masala", is using oils and perfumes.
 These liquid scents are easier to use, and allow a greater range of scents.
 I'm not sure they'd be necessarily cheaper per se - I should think the price would depend on the quality; so using a poor quality basic synthetic scent would be cheaper than using a dried ingredient, but using a high quality essential oil or perfume would be more expensive than using a dried ingredient.